Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 I am now tasked to classify each cassava image into four disease categories or a fifth category indicating a healthy leaf.
 With my help, farmers may be able to quickly identify diseased plants, potentially saving their crops before they inflict irreparable damage.

 In this project, we will train a convultional neural network that must have an accuracy score higher than ~61%.
-We demonstrate that by utilizing transfer learning, applying an EfficientNetB architecture, we yield an accuracy score of 85% in our model.
+We demonstrate that by utilizing transfer learning, applying an EfficientNetB4 architecture, we yield a final validation accuracy score of ~86% in our model.

 <p align="center">
 <img src="https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/blob/master/images/cassavafarmer.jpg?raw=true" height="200" />